IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 In the above diagram, note the nested relationship graphic.
 A Logical Node can have multiple DUs placed within it and a given DUs can package up elements of multiple Logical Components.
 This graphic provides navigation within this nested hierarchy, once you start drilling down.

 The Deployment Unit attribute is intended to all the user to select which of the currently defined DUs are to be placed within the currently selected node.
 In the example from above, LN_Gateway currently has DU, E_07, placed within it.
-Clicking on the right arrow, to the right of E_07, let's you drill down and see the attributes of that particular DU.
+Clicking on the right arrow, to the right of E_07, lets you drill down and see the attributes of that particular DU.

 ![DU attributes](../images/DU-attributes.png)